goodwiins/prompt-injection-defense/paper/my_papper.md

 | 50       | ~99% (cumulative independent)  | 99.2% (cumulative bypass)   |

 This severely limits applicability to long-running tasks.
 Recommended mitigation: periodic re-authentication every 20 messages (not currently implemented).

+### 8.1.8 HTML Modality Limitations

+Our approach is designed for **text-based prompt injection detection** and does not generalize to HTML-embedded attacks (BrowseSafe: 95% FPR, see Section 7.9).
+This is a fundamental architectural limitation:

+**Why text embeddings fail on HTML:**

+- MiniLM embeddings are trained on natural language, not HTML structure
+- Text extraction loses DOM context (hidden elements, styling, attributes)
+- Semantic similarity ignores structural differences between benign/malicious HTML

+**Alternative approaches for HTML:**

+1. **HTML-aware LLMs**: Fine-tune models with HTML tokenization (e.g., BrowseSafe's Qwen3, F1=74.9%)
+2. **Structural analysis**: Parse DOM, flag suspicious patterns (hidden text, comment injections)
+3. **Ensemble detectors**: Combine text-based (our approach) + HTML structural analysis

+**Deployment recommendation:** For web-browsing agents, use modality-specific detectors rather than applying text-based detection to HTML content.
+Our BIT approach should be applied to **extracted, visible text only**, not raw HTML.

+**Scope clarification:** Our paper focuses on text prompts in conversational and tool-use contexts (chat interfaces, function calls, agent messages).
+Web content injection is a distinct attack surface requiring specialized defenses (see BrowseSafe, Perplexity 2025).

 ### 8.2 Model Drift and Continuous Learning